Spomky-Labs/pwa-bundle/README.md

 ### Manifest Generation

-On `dev` or `test` environment, the manifest will be generated for you.
+On `dev` or `test` environment, the manifest and the service worker (if any) will be generated for you.
-On `prod` environment, the manifest is compiled during the deployment with Asset Mapper.
+On `prod` environment, these files are compiled during the deployment with Asset Mapper.

 ```bash
 symfony console asset-map:compile